lescipi/blog/content/post/MCMC_TFP/index.md

 $$P(\theta|x) \propto P(x|\theta) P(\theta)$$

 (where $\propto$ mean "proportional to").
-Since we defined both terms on the rhs, __we do know how to sample from the unnormalized posterior distribution__
+Since we defined both terms on the rhs, __we DO know how to sample from the unnormalized posterior distribution__

 Furthermore, by the product rule  -- $P(A, B) = P(A|B) P(B)$ -- we can write